 We write as journalists, artists, authors, activists, technologists, and academics to warn of increasing international censorship that threatens to erode centuries-old democratic norms.

-Continue readingTechnology and the Future of Work
+Continue readingTechnology and the future of work: a Marxist perspective

 Albert Langer